 Chorizo is a really nice ingredient to add to this dish.
 It gives a great flavor as well as color but if you do not like it or cannot eat chorizo, replace it with andouille or any opened sausage like this mici recipe if you like.
 You may want to add some paprika to achieve that nice deep red color.

-or why not try this Thai-style roast chicken, absolutely delicious too.
+Or why not try this Thai-style roast chicken, absolutely delicious too.

 🍽 How to serve this one-pot chicken dish?